LedgerLock/twoshi/README.markdown

 ```Batchfile
 	make regtest
 ```
-The first time you run this it will take a little while to build the images.
+The first time you run this it will take a little while to build the docker images.
 After that it will be very fast.

 ### Control
 - visit localhost:5000, you should see a new the toshi client with one node connected to it.